Coronavirus (COVID-19) Preparedness Information Learn More

 Within 5th week

-For questions or concerns about billing for the School of Medical Technology, please contact the Student Financial Services office:
+For questions or concerns about billing for the School of Medical Laboratory Sciences, please contact the Student Financial Services office: